ttaubert/octoblog/source/_posts/2015-10-27-more-privacy-less-latency-improved-handshakes-in-tls-13.markdown

 data to visitors as soon as possible.
 This is crucial if we want the web to succeed at [deprecating non-secure HTTP](https://blog.mozilla.org/security/2015/04/30/deprecating-non-secure-http/).

-Let's start by taking a look at the full handshake as standardized in [TLS v1.2](https://tools.ietf.org/html/rfc5246), and then continue to abbreviated handshakes that decrease connection times for resumed sessions.
+Let's start by looking at the full handshake as standardized in [TLS v1.2](https://tools.ietf.org/html/rfc5246), and then continue to abbreviated handshakes that decrease connection times for resumed sessions.
-Once we understand the current protocol we can proceed to the proposal made in the latest [TLS v1.3 draft](https://tlswg.github.io/tls13-spec/) to achieve full 1-RTT and even 0-RTT handshakes.
+Once we understand the current protocol we can proceed to proposals made in the latest [TLS v1.3 draft](https://tlswg.github.io/tls13-spec/) to achieve full 1-RTT and even 0-RTT handshakes.

+It helps if you already have a rough idea of how TLS and Diffie-Hellman works as I can't go into too much detail here.
+The focus of this post is to compare current and future handshakes and I might omit a few technicalities to get basic ideas across more easily.

 ## Full TLS 1.2 Handshake (static RSA)